 You also seem to be suggesting that it's OK or even preferable for some athletes to carry some excess body fat.
 This may be true in some circumstances, but for runners the excess weight can cause undue stress on joints, which can lead to injury.
 Moreover, those who carry body fat in their torso are believed to be at higher risk of heart disease.

 Although it is possible to have a strong cardiovascular system while also carrying excess body fat, your overall health is best served when body fat percentage is within the recommended range.
-Use this body fat calculator to determine your range.Sign up for your next race.
+Use this body fat calculator to determine your range.Sign up for your next walking or running race.

 Michael Andrew is a personal trainer and provides personalized online training plans at www.mkonlinetraining.com